Hannah-KH/week1challenge/README.md

 # Frontend web development bootcamp - Week 1 challenge
 ## Description

-The task behind this challenge was to edit the HTML and CSS files to:
+The purpose behind this project was to refactor code on an existing site to:
-- make improvements to accessibility
-- match the stying, format and layout of the deployed page to the image provided
+- meet accessibilty standards
+- improve the codebase
+- ensure all elements are displaying correctly (size and spacing)

 ## Installation